thomas-melville/myNotes/General/Career_Development/kubernetes.md

 It is a daemon, deployed as a Kubernetes POD, that watches the apiservers /ingresses endpoint for updates to the ingress resource
 When there is any updates it reloads the nginx configuration file, which holds the forwarding information to services.
 The nginx configuration is stored on the IngressController POD

-### Service Account

-Provide an identity for processes which run in a Pod to access the Kubernetes API Server.
-There is a default service account, default, assigned to every pod.
-Each service account has a token / secret associated with it which is placed in each pod in the namespace. /var/run/secrets/kubernetes.io/serviceaccount/token

 ### MetaData